Design of 2D Skyrmionic Metamaterial Through Controlled Assembly: Results

 In this way we start by using single antiskyrmions to construct prefabricated building blocks via simulated controlled assembly.
 This prefabrication process is guided by the site-based topological charge distribution rule discussed in Section \ref{sec:method} and the fact that antiskyrmions show an attractive interaction with other structures (skyrmion, skyrmionium, antiskyrmion), as demonstrated in Section \ref{sec:local-assembly}.
 A subtle issue in the prefabrication process is how to place the antiskyrmions so that they assemble to the building block we want to fabricate.
 In the simulation, this is done by placing them at the appropriate distances from each other.

-In an experimental setting, this may be realized using, for example, gradient magnetic fields \cite{zhang2018manipulation,casiraghi2019individual,peng2022formation,huang2017stabilization,koshibae2014creation} or even temperature gradients \cite{Kong2013}.
-In Figure \ref{fig:fig2}(a) we give one example on how to fabricate a $Q=-5$ high-order antiskyrmion, with five controlled-assembly steps, starting from five isolated antiskyrmions.
-Thus, the triangle-like high-order antiskyrmion ($Q=-5$) is fabricated by controlled placement of antiskyrmions, followed by consecutive relaxations of the spin structure using ASD.
-How the energy changes with each step is illustrated in the left part of Figure \ref{fig:fig2}(a).
-This result indicates a feasible dynamic construction method for building high-order antiskyrmions: sequentially manipulating pre-generated antiskyrmions.
+In an experimental setting, this may be realized using, for example, gradient magnetic fields \cite{zhang2018manipulation,casiraghi2019individual,peng2022formation,huang2017stabilization,koshibae2014creation}, electric fields created by the scanning tunneling microscope \cite{Wieser2017}, or even temperature gradients \cite{Kong2013}.
+In Figure \ref{fig:fig2}(a) we give one example on how to fabricate a $Q=-5$ high-order antiskyrmion, with five controlled-assembly steps, starting from five isolated antiskyrmions (one at the center and four at the edges).
+During the simulation, we manually moved isolated antiskyrmions from the edges to the center and relaxed the spin structure to ensure the successful formation of the new high-order antiskyrmion and the completion of the fabrication process.
+Finally, the triangle-shaped high-order antiskyrmion ($Q=-5$) is fabricated by controlled placement of a single antiskyrmion.
+The energy change with each step is illustrated in the left part of Figure \ref{fig:fig2}(a).
+This result indicates a dynamic construction method for building high-order antiskyrmions: sequentially manipulating pregenerated antiskyrmions.
 Once we have constructed the prefabricated building blocks, these can be used to construct lattice-like skyrmionic metamaterials.
-Numerouse structures are of course possible, and which lattice-like skyrmionic metamaterial will result depends on the relative placement of the prefabricated building blocks.
+Numerous structures are of course possible, and which lattice-like skyrmionic metamaterial will result depends on the relative placement of the prefabricated building blocks.
 For instance, in order to create a lattice-like skyrmionic metamaterial with a hexagonal lattice as shown in Figure \ref{fig:fig2}(b), the prefabricated building blocks are placed so that they form a hexagonal lattice.